Minnesota’s Fall Colors Bucket List

 However, to get the best fall colors experience, we encourage you to hike, bike, or ride the picturesque trail systems in Lake County.

 Get Moving: Explore Scenic Fall North Shore Hikes

 There’s nothing better than letting it all go while hiking through the wilderness.
-Breath in the clean, fresh air off Lake Superior, and you’ll instantly feel uplifted.
-In Lake County, you have many choices of scenery: deep, rugged wilderness, rocky Lake Superior shoreline, or trails along rivers.
+Breathe in the clean, fresh air off Lake Superior, and you’ll instantly feel uplifted.
+Lake County has many scenery choices: deep, rugged wilderness, rocky Lake Superior shoreline, or river trails.

 Bean & Bear Lakes Loop

 Inland, just a bit north of Silver Bay, the Bean and Bear Loop (also referred to as the Twin Lakes Loop) ranks as a local favorite fall hike.
 You can hit the Superior Hiking Trail at Penn Blvd. trailhead in Silver Bay and hike north about three and a half miles to arrive at lovely Bean and Bear lakes.
 The entire hike totals about 6.5 miles.
 Best time to visit: mid-September through mid-October.